-If you are an individual seeking information about this program, rather than a provider of services, please visit our CDSMP Participant page.
+If you are an individual seeking information about this program, rather than a provider of services, please visit our Live Well, Virginia!
+Participant page.

-Providers - Below are materials and tools to help you implement, promote and expand these evidence-based programs.
+Below are links to materials and tools to help you implement, promote and expand your Live Well, Virginia! programs.
 Feel free to use what you need!

 Program Implementation and Fidelity